Cambridge Innovation Capital

 Venture Round in 2014

-Congenica Ltd., established in 2012, specializes in developing and operating clinical data solutions for genetic diagnosis globally.
-Headquartered in Hinxton, UK, the company's core product is Sapientia, a clinical genomic analytics platform that integrates human DNA sequences with detailed clinical information.
-This enables clinicians and researchers to interpret genetic diseases accurately, facilitating clinical diagnosis, prognosis, and research.
-Additionally, Sapientia supports personalized medicine applications such as creating disease registries, identifying patient populations for clinical studies, and discovering novel drug targets and biomarkers.
+Congenica Ltd. is a biotechnology company that specializes in clinical data solutions for genetic diagnosis.
+Established in 2012 and headquartered in Hinxton, United Kingdom, it offers the Sapientia platform, a clinical genomic analytics tool that integrates human DNA sequences with deep clinical phenotyping.
+This platform enables clinicians and researchers to interpret genetic diseases and provides actionable insights for diagnosis, prognosis, and research.
+Additionally, Sapientia supports personalized medicine by facilitating the creation of disease registries, identifying patient populations for clinical studies, and aiding in the discovery of novel drug targets and biomarkers.
+Congenica's focus is on improving clinical outcomes through advanced genomic analysis.

 Inivata